robyftp/Tree/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## A horse walks into a bar.
+The bar tender says "Hey."
+The horse says "Sure."